2020 was an unprecedented year for businesses. The pandemic forced businesses to adapt to a new landscape to keep customers happy.

 As you can see, the five customer service skills listed above mostly center on communication.

-How employees listen to the customer, what they say and how they say it can make or break the relationship.
+How employees listen to the customer, what they say and how they say it can make or break the relationship and also define brand loyalty.
 Communication is essential.

 You can inspire your employees with these amazing quotes on customer service to help them develop their communication skills.